World-Env: Leveraging World Model as a Virtual Environment for VLA Post-Training: Method

 \section{Method}

 Figure~\ref{fig:pipeline} presents the overview of our framework.
-Prior VLA approaches~\citep{kim24openvla,kim2025openvla-oft} typically rely on either real-world interaction or conventional simulators to provide observations for action prediction.
-In contrast, our framework eliminates the need for physical interaction by leveraging a \textbf{video-based world simulator} that generates temporally consistent future visual observations at low cost.
-Specifically, the deterministic VLA policy $\pi_\theta$ maps the current RGB observation $\mathbf{o}_t$, language instruction $\mathbf{g}$, and proprioceptive state $\mathbf{s}_t$ (comprising the 6D end-effector pose and 1D gripper state) to a continuous action $\mathbf{a}_t$.
-The next proprioceptive state $\mathbf{s}_{t+1}$ is then computed deterministically from $\mathbf{s}_t$ and $\mathbf{a}_t$ using forward kinematics.
-The world simulator takes the executed action $\mathbf{a}_t$ and the resulting proprioceptive state $\mathbf{s}_{t+1}$ as inputs and predicts the subsequent visual observation $\mathbf{o}_{t+1}$.
+Prior VLA approaches~\cite{kim24openvla,kim2025openvla-oft} typically rely on either real-world interaction or conventional simulators to provide observations for action prediction.
+In contrast, our framework eliminates the need for physical interaction by leveraging a \textit{physically-consistent world simulator} that generates temporally consistent future visual observations at low cost.
+Specifically, the VLA policy $\pi_\theta$ maps the current RGB observation $\mathbf{o}_t$, language instruction $\mathbf{g}$, and proprioceptive state $\mathbf{s}_t$ (comprising the 6D end-effector pose and 1D gripper state) to a continuous action $\mathbf{a}_t$.
+The next proprioceptive state $\mathbf{s}_{t+1}$ is then computed deterministically using forward kinematics.
+The world simulator takes the resulting proprioceptive state $\mathbf{s}_{t+1}$ as input and predicts the subsequent visual observation $\mathbf{o}_{t+1}$.
 This imagined observation, together with $\mathbf{s}_{t+1}$, is fed back into the VLA policy to predict the next action $\mathbf{a}_{t+1}$.
-The rollout terminates either when the maximum timestep is reached or when the \textbf{VLM-guided instant reflector}, which evaluates semantic alignment between the predicted visual trajectory and the language instruction, confirms task success and issues a termination signal.
-During training, we collect $N$ simulated trajectories from this virtual environment and use them for reinforcement learning (RL) optimization of the VLA policy within \model{}.
+The rollout terminates either when the maximum timestep is reached or when the \textit{VLM-guided instant reflector}, which evaluates semantic alignment between the predicted visual trajectory and the language instruction, confirms task success and issues a termination signal.
+During training, we collect $N$ simulated trajectories from this virtual environment and use them for RL optimization of the VLA policy within \model{}.